-Therefore narratives and other art forms are often more interesting as reflective approaches to learning than science.
+Therefore narratives and other art forms are more interesting as reflections of learning than science.

 Not because the learning content, the mission, is about art or literature, but because deep learning must take on the forms of narrative and drama to be deep learning.